AnaghaSarmalkar/Inverted-index-and-query-mechanism/README.txt

-Anagha Sarmalkar
-asarmalk@uncc.edu
+The goal of this programming assignment is to implement an inverted index and query mechanismfor an input set of documents using Hadoop.
+An inverted index is a mapping of words to the IDsof the documents in which they appear (and possibly also their locations in the documents).
+Mostmodern information retrieval systems and search engines utilize some form of an inverted index toprocess user-submitted queries.

 This code can be run on VM or DSBA Hadoop cluster.

 Create directory and input directory on HDFS
-Store all the input files on thsi directory in Hadoop
+Store all the input files on this directory in Hadoop

 SIMPLE and FULL INVERTED INDEX